runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 :::warning

-Setting max workers to 1 restricts your deployment to a single machine, creating potential bottlenecks if that worker becomes unavailable or overloaded.
+Setting max workers to 1 restricts your deployment to a single machine, creating potential bottlenecks if that machine becomes unavailable.

 We recommend setting your max worker count approximately 20% higher than your expected maximum concurrency.
 This headroom allows for smoother scaling during traffic spikes and helps prevent request throttling.